m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 ## Router Architecture

-In this topic, we will take a closer look at the router’s architecture.
+In this topic, we will take a closer look at the router's architecture.

 ![](https://assets.omscs.io/notes/0108.png)

 A router has input links and output links and its main task is to switch a packet from an input link to the appropriate output link based on the destination address.
 We note that in this figure, the input/output links are shown separately but often they are put together.

-Now let’s look at what happens when a packet arrives at an input link.
-First, let’s take a look at the most time-sensitive tasks: lookup, switching, and scheduling.
+Now let's look at what happens when a packet arrives at an input link.
+First, let's take a look at the most time-sensitive tasks: lookup, switching, and scheduling.

 **Lookup:** When a packet arrives at the input link, the router looks at the destination IP address and determines the output link by looking at the forwarding table (or Forwarding Information Base or FIB).
 The FIB provides a mapping between destination prefixes and output links.